lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

                 |  Rule ID  | DTag |W|   bitmap    | (no payload)
                 +---- ... --+-... -+-+----- ... ---+
 ~~~~
-{: #Fig-ACK-Format title='Format of an ACK for All-0 windows'}
+{: #Fig-ACK-Format title=' ACK format for All-0 windows'}

-To acknowledge the last window (All-1 window), a MIC bit following the W bit is set
+To acknowledge the last window of a packet (denoted as All-1 window), a C bit (i.e. MIC checked) following the W bit is set
-to one to indicate that the MIC has been correctly computed by the receiver.
-If the MIC
-is not correct, this MIC bit is set to 0 and the bitmap follows.
+to 1 to indicate that the MIC check computed by the receiver matches the MIC present in the ALL-1 fragment.
+If the MIC check fails, the C bit is set to 0 and the Bitmap for the All-1 window follows.

 ~~~~
     <--------  R  ------->  <- byte boundary ->